brandonlim-hs/example-laravel-on-aws/README.md

 ### Environment Variables

 This example uses AWS System Manager Parameter Store to manage environment variables.
-Environment variables added to Elastic Beanstalk's option settings are ignored.
+Environment variables added to Elastic Beanstalk's option settings are merged with environment variables from Parameter Store.
+The priority of environment variables are:

+1. Environment variables added to Elastic Beanstalk's option settings
+2. Environment variables from Parameter Store

 A pre-build script is used to get environment variables from Parameter Store and saves them to .env file.
 See: `.platform/hooks/prebuild/02_environment_variables.sh`